BoomikaSN/BoomikaSN/README.md

 ### 🍰 **Home Baker**
 - Baking is my happy lab 🧪🥐
 - I experiment with cakes, cookies, and pastries — just like experimenting with code.
-- Favorite bakes: Classic brownies, vanilla sponge cake, and filled cupcakes.
+- Favorite bakes: Classic brownies, vanilla sponge cake, and filled muffins.

 ---